Gary Larson: Other works and interests

 Larson has been playing jazz guitar since his teen years.
-He took advanced lessons from two famous jazz guitarists, Remo Palmier and Herb Ellis.
+He took advanced lessons from jazz guitarists Remo Palmier and Herb Ellis.
 In exchange for guitar lessons from Ellis, Larson provided him with the cover illustration for the album Doggin' Around (Concord, 1988) by Ellis and bassist Red Mitchell.

 Larson drew a cover for the November 17, 2003, edition of The New Yorker magazine, an offer he felt was too prestigious to refuse.

 Larson voices himself in The Simpsons 2010 episode "Once Upon a Time in Springfield".

 Awards and honors

 Larson was awarded the Newspaper Panel Cartoon Award by the National Cartoonists Society in 1985 and 1988, earned the society's Reuben Award for 1990 and 1994, and has been recognized for various individual strips by the National Cartoonist Society in 1989, 1990, 1991, 1993 and 1995.

 On March 15, 1989, a newly discovered insect species was named after Larson by Dale H. Clayton, head of the Committee of Evolutionary Biology at the University of Chicago.
 The Strigiphilus garylarsoni is a chewing louse of a genus found only on owls.
 Wrote Larson: "I considered this an extreme honor.
 Besides, I knew no one was going to write and ask to name a new species of swan after me.
 You have to grab these opportunities when they come along."
 An 8" × 11" (20 × 28 cm) magnification of the insect appeared in the Prehistory of the Far Side 10th anniversary compilation, along with the letter requesting permission to use his name.
 Similarly, an Ecuadorian rainforest butterfly was named after him; Serratoterga larsoni.
 The term "thagomizer", a feature of stegosaurus anatomy, was coined in a Far Side cartoon.

 Eighteen years after earning his bachelor's degree at Washington State, Larson gave the commencement address at his alma mater in 1990.